piccoli/autoban/README.md

-autoban
+Autoban
 =======

 An automated solver for sokoban puzzles to better understand informed search methods.